-Controllable brand elements enable you to present your business in an appeasing way to consumers.
-Everything about your controllable elements should work in harmony with one another, not contradicting each other and always aligned.
-This means that they should use similar colors and fonts, complementary styles, the same tone of voice and most importantly of all- represent the same brand story.
+Controllable brand elements enable you to present your business in an appealing way to consumers.
+Everything about your controllable elements should work in harmony with one another, not contradicting each other, and always aligned.
+This means that they should use similar colors and fonts, complementary styles, the same tone of voice, and most importantly—represent the same brand story.

-You business’ name is one of your first point of contact with consumers and should represent as much of your brand story as you can possibly fit into one or two words.
+Your business’ name is one of your first points of contact with consumers and should represent as much of your brand story as you can possibly fit into one or two words.
 Business names are better short and sweet, the easier to spell and pronounce the better, and should be easy to remember.

 If you’re having trouble thinking of your business name try using the Shopify Business Name Generator or brainstorm some ideas and test them on friends and family for spelling and pronunciation.
 Your business name is important, so don’t approach the task too flippantly, but also don’t let it hold you back from progressing with your business.